Student Activities

 AIHEC Student Services

 TCU athletics share the common values of culture, respect, wellness, and leadership as the cornerstones of their program.
-AIHEC-sanctioned athletic competition is an equal privilege with academics acknowledged as the priority for students.
+AIHEC-sanctioned athletic competition is a privilege with academics acknowledged as the priority for students.

 AIHEC Athletic Commission